malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Ned Block and various other's variations propose that consciousness is divided into access consciousness and phenomenal consciousness, and that access-consciousness variously stops somewhere below the "something special" layer, with various arguments about where it stops.
 Such arguments down to differences in opinion about the relation between access and phenomenal consciousness: i) are they one-to-one: all access conscious events have phenomenal consciousness, ii) can some access conscious events lead to external behaviour without the individual having subjective experience?, or iii) can some phenomenal conscious events occur that have no access consciousness: for example that the individual experiences in the moment but cannot have any memory of it and cannot report on it.

-# II.2 Biology and Neuroscience
+# I.3 Background - Biology and Neuroscience

 Todo - brain parts etc